 - The constituencies served

-- The professional profile of prospective field instructors
+- The professional profile of prospective internship instructors

 - The qualities that you would be looking for in an intern

-In order to be considered qualified to supervise interns from San Francisco State University’s School of Social Work program, the prospective field instructor must have the following:
+In order to be considered qualified to supervise interns from San Francisco State University’s School of Social Work program, the prospective internship instructor must have the following:

 - An MSW degree from an accredited graduate school of social work with a minimum of two years post-master's experience in urban oriented practice with oppressed and disadvantaged populations and a minimum of one year of experience in the agency in which the intern is to be placed.